karakalo/lumen/doc/narrative-lumen.markdown

 The `Pending` function returns the count of events that are waiting in the event queue.
 If you don't pull them out with `Next_Event`, they'll just pile up there and make a mess.
-This function is most useful if you want to "poll" for events, in case your code has better things to do than hang around waiting for the user to hit a key or move the mouse.
+If you use one of the canned event-loop routines (`Receive_Events` or `Select_Events`), they'll pull the events out for you, so you don't want to call `Next_Event` directly if you use one of those.
+The `Pending` function is most useful if you want to "poll" for events, in case your code has better things to do than hang around waiting for the user to hit a key or move the mouse.
 Usually, though, it's better to wait for events than to poll for them; if your app has other processing it needs to do while waiting, use a separate task for it.
 This is Ada, after all, so that's easy.

 ### Next_Event